Blockade of Germany (1939–1945): Pre-war situation in Germany

-In Germany, where Hitler had warned his generals and party leaders that there would eventually be another war as early as 1934, there was great concern about the potential effects of a new blockade.
-In order to force Germany to sign the Treaty of Versailles, the original blockade was extended for an additional nine months after the end of the fighting in October 1918.
+In Germany, where as early as 1934 Hitler had warned generals and party leaders that there would eventually be another war, the authorities worried about the effects of a potential new blockade.
+In order to force Germany to sign the Treaty of Versailles, the original blockade had been extended for an additional nine months after the end of the fighting in October 1918.
 This course of action, which Hitler called "the greatest breach of faith of all time", caused horrendous suffering among the German people and, according to some authors, led to an estimated half a million deaths from starvation.
 Germany also lost its entire battle fleet of modern warships at the end of the war and although new ships were being built as fast as was practical – the battleships and had been launched but not yet completed – they were in no position to face the British and French navies on anything like equal terms.

 The Great Depression in an international perspective.

 Triangles mark points at which nations suspended gold convertibility and/or devalued their currency against gold.

 Greatly deficient in natural resources, Germany's economy traditionally relied on importing raw materials to manufacture goods for re-export, and she developed a reputation for producing high quality merchandise.
 By 1900 Germany had the biggest economy in Europe and she entered the war in 1914 with plentiful reserves of gold and foreign currency and good credit ratings.
-But by the end of the war, though the UK also lost a quarter of its real wealth, Germany was ruined and she had since then experienced a number of severe financial problems; first hyperinflation caused by the requirement to pay reparations for the war, then – after a brief period of relative prosperity in the mid-1920s under the Weimar Republic – the Great Depression, which followed the Wall Street crash of 1929, which in part led to the rise in political extremism across Europe and Hitler's seizure of power.
+By the end of the war, although the UK also lost a quarter of its real wealth, Germany's Industrial production had fallen to 57% of its pre-war value and per capita GDP to 73% of the 1913 level.
+The Weimar Republic subsequently experienced a number of severe financial problems; first hyperinflation, then – after a brief period of relative prosperity in the mid-1920s – the Great Depression, which hit Germany harder than any country except the United States, and in part led to the rise in political extremism across Europe and Hitler's seizure of power.